docarray/docarray/docs/data_types/3d_mesh/3d_mesh.md

 First, let's define our class `MyMesh3D`, that extends [`BaseDoc`][docarray.base_doc.doc.BaseDoc] and provides  attributes to store our 3D data.
 It has an `url` attribute of type [`Mesh3DUrl`][docarray.typing.url.url_3d.mesh_url.Mesh3DUrl].
 To store the vertices and faces, DocArray provides the [`VerticesAndFaces`][docarray.documents.mesh.vertices_and_faces.VerticesAndFaces] class, that has a `vertices` attribute and a `faces` attribute, both of type [`AnyTensor`](../../../../api_references/typing/tensor/tensor).
 This especially comes in handy later when we want to display our 3D mesh.

+!!! tip
+    Check out our predefined [`Mesh3D`](#getting-started-predefined-docs) to get started and play around with our 3D features.

 But for now, let's create a `MyMesh3D` instance with an url to a remote `.obj` file: